Joseph Wall (colonial administrator): Military and overseas service

 In 1762, Wall distinguished himself at the capture of Havana in Spanish Cuba during the Seven Years' War.
 By the time of peace in 1763, he had risen to the rank of captain.
 He obtained an appointment with the East India Company before beginning service in Bombay, India.
 By 1773, Wall had been appointed secretary and clerk of the council in Senegambia, West Africa.
 However, he was imprisoned by Lieutenant-governor Matthias MacNamara for the military offence of "cruelty".
 Later he would launch a civil action for this arrest, obtaining £1,000 in damages.

 Upon his release, Wall returned to Ireland "to hunt for an heiress".
 There he met a lady called Miss Gregory at an inn on his father's estate.
 However, he pressed his suit "in a style so coercive" that she prosecuted him for assault and defamation and "succeeded in his conviction and penal chastisement".
 After Wall killed an acquaintance due to "affairs of honour", he moved back to England.
-In London he spent his time between drinking establishments, gaming parlours and having amorous encounters.
+In London he spent his time in drinking establishments and gaming parlours, and having amorous encounters.